sk-1982/cytus2-tagger/README.md

 1. Open `config.yml` and change what you want (sensible defaults have been set for you)
 1. Run `python main.py -f {format}` where `{format}` is the file extension you want (ex: `python main.py -f mp3`)
     * Note: for ALAC, run `python main.py -f m4a -c alac`
+    * A different config file for track-based tagging has been provided with `config-track.yml`.
+Run `python main.py -f {format} config-track.yml` to use it.

 ## DLC music table (3.4.5)